 A passion for and knowledge of human rights issues is invaluable for finding meaningful careers that advance human rights.
 What can also help you get an edge are marketable, transferrable skills.
-Fortunately, the Human Rights and Human Diversity program provides you with many opportunities to develop skills that are relevant to careers in advancing human rights.
-Some examples include:
+Fortunately, the Human Rights and Human Diversity program offers many courses that develop the skills relevant to careers in advancing human rights.

 This course is taught as a Community Service-Learning (CSL) course that gets you experience in real workplaces.
 CSL is a teaching method that encourages you to draw connections between the knowledge you gain through your studies and practical applications in the community.
 You are engaged in voluntary activities while integrating your experiences with academic course work.
 CSL's objectives are balance between specific academic goals on the one hand and building community capacity on the other.
 CSL fosters student leadership and enhances connections to the community at large.